-VERSION VERSION DATE DESCRIPTION AUTHOR Reviewer APPROVER 1.0 29/06/2024 ESIA Report: Volume 2 - Advanced Draft TT/UR BC KRW 2.0 23/07/2024 ESIA Report: Volume 2 - Draft TT/UR BC KRW 3.0 17/10/2024 Updates based on lenders' comments TT/UR BC KRW 4.0 17/01/2025 Further updates based on lenders' comments tt/ur/mkb МКВ KRW 5.0 25/02/2025 Further updates based on lenders' comments KRW МКВ KRW 6.0 09/04/2025 Final ESIA based on lenders comments МКВ KRW KRW
+VERSION VERSION DATE DESCRIPTION AUTHOR Reviewer APPROVER 1.0 29/06/2024 ESIA Report: Volume 2 - Advanced Draft TT/UR BC KRW 2.0 23/07/2024 ESIA Report: Volume 2 - Draft TT/UR BC KRW 3.0 17/10/2024 Updates based on lenders' comments TT/UR BC KRW 4.0 17/01/2025 Further updates based on lenders' comments tt/ur/mkb МКВ KRW

 1 Financial Capital Regardless of location, mode of delivery or function, all organisations are dependent on 2 Social Capital The 5 Capitals of Sustainable Development to enable long term delivery of its products or 3 Natural Capital services.
-4 Manufactured Capital 5 Capitals achieves.
+Sustainability is at the heart of everything that 4 Manufactured Capital 5 Capitals achieves.
 Wherever we work, we strive to provide our clients with the means to 5 Human Capital maintain and enhance these stocks of capital assets.